Ubiquitous Indoor Fine-Grained Positioning and Tracking: A Channel Response Perspective: Taxonomy of State-of-the-Art

 Contact-free positioning is generally more complicated than the device-based scheme as it utilizes the reflection or scattering from the targets.
-The target-of-interest (TOI) signal is hidden in the complex multipath signal and has lower power than the LoS components and even the MPCs from the surroundings.
-Learning-based approaches can mitigate or relieve the interference from the background via a data-driven model.
-Similarly, the taxonomy of learning-based approaches is given as follows.
+The target-of-interest signal is hidden in the complex multi-path signal and has lower power than the LoS components and even the MPCs from the surroundings.
+Learning-based approaches can mitigate or relieve the interference via a data-driven model.

 \textbf{Raw measurements}: Similar to the device-based scheme, learning from raw channel measurements for contact-free localization is relatively intuitive.
 The difference is the learning-based contract-free methods should mitigate the undesired background signals including the LoS propagation and the scattering from the surroundings.
-There are also mainly two classifications of learning-based approaches: classification and regression.
+There are also mainly two categories of learning-based approaches: classification and regression.
 Classification-based methods are to compare the instantaneous measurements with the fingerprinting database or radio maps to infer the target's location.
 Regression-based methods are to infer the map from the raw channel measurements to the target's coordinates.
-Generally, target detection should be conducted before positioning and tracking.

 \textbf{Intermediate geometrical metrics}: Machine or deep learning tools are exploited to estimate the distance, angle, or velocity metrics based on the channel measurements in the cases of absent and present targets.
-In \cite{Chenglong2022UWB}, Li \textit{et al}. proposed a residual CNN-based reflected ToF estimation method via learning the differences between static and dynamic CIRs or corresponding variance sequences.
-Then a particle filter algorithm was implemented for passive human tracking based on the reflected ToF estimates.
-Moreover, it was concluded that the variance-based metric is less domain-dependent than using the CIR directly.
+In \cite{Chenglong2022UWB}, Li \textit{et al}. proposed a residual CNN-based reflected ToF estimation method via learning the differences between static and dynamic CIR or corresponding variance sequences.
+Then a particle filter was implemented for passive human tracking based on the ToF estimates.
+Moreover, it concluded that the variance-based metric is less domain-dependent than using the CIR directly.

 \textbf{Elaborated features}: To advance cross-domain sensing and achieve (near) zero-effort sensing for new environments and system settings, a domain-independent feature, namely, the so-called \textit{body-coordinate velocity profile}, was designed for the gesture classification \cite{Widar3}.
 However, according to the authors' best knowledge, there is no available literature on contact-free positioning and tracking exploiting the elaborated domain-independent features.
 But it can be a promising direction concerning the scalability of the learning-based solutions.